Mar 13, 2025

 Tardigrade AI's methodology stands out due to four major innovations:

-1. A site-by-site analysis at GPS coordinates rather than generic scores, incorporating local specifics for each asset,
+1. A site-by-site analysis at GPS coordinates rather than generic scores, incorporating the local specifics of each asset.

 4. Actionable recommendations, prioritized and accompanied by detailed cost-benefit analyses.
 This scientific rigor ensures precise and actionable results, unlike standardized market approaches.